History Trail

 have just been watermeadows there is note of a witness -

-crossed it in the early 1500s -
+crossed a bridge in the early 1500s -

 Wimborne -